 I am a Ph.D. candidate at Virginia Tech, where I am pursuing my interest in designing socio-technical systems to realize an inclusive and just society.

 During my graduate program, I worked on two major projects.
 The first involved developing integrated computational thinking and science modules for middle school classrooms.
 In it, we deployed curricular materials, including simulations and code-based models, in schools in Texas, Virginia, and Nepal.
 The second ongoing project involves an anti-trafficking organization in Nepal and the sex-trafficking survivors supported by the organization.
-In the project, I explore avenues that support the survivors in achieving what they call “dignified reintegration.”
+In the project, I am exploring avenues to support the survivors in achieving what they call “dignified reintegration.”

 If you would like to know more about my work or explore opportunities to collaborate, please get in touch!